callumrollo/callumrollo.github.io/content/pages/borrow_stuff.md

 Slug: gear
 Summary: Stuff I have

 I have a lot of stuff!
 It spends too much time in the cupboard.
-Here are some things you can borrow from me:
+Here are some things you can borrow from me

 # Outdoor gear
 ### Camping